metalama/website/features/core/architecture-verification.md

 - Verify naming conventions based on the base class or implemented interface.
 - Ensure that code is implemented according to pattern guidelines.

 ## Benefits

 Here are five reasons why you _must_ consider automatically verifying your codebase against your design:

-- **Stop architecture decay.** The code remains aligned with the defined blueprints.
+- **Stop architecture decay.** Keep your code aligned with the defined blueprints.
 Your codebase retains its initial architectural qualities, allowing for low maintenance costs and the ability to implement new requirements.
 The _broken window_ syndrome stops and reverses.

 - **Reduce codebase complexity.** By validating not only the high-level architecture but also implementation patterns and other coding conventions, you further reduce the complexity of your codebase, making it easier for software developers to understand.

-- **Scale expertise**: Instead of repeatedly pointing out the same issues in code reviews, architects can codify their guidance once and apply it everywhere, instantly.
+- **Scale expertise.** Instead of repeatedly pointing out the same issues in code reviews, architects can codify their guidance once and apply it everywhere, instantly.

 - **Get immediate feedback.** Developers receive real-time notifications of issues while typing, eliminating the need to wait for the next build or code review.

 - **Streamline code reviews.** With fewer trivial violations to address, code reviews become more efficient and less frustrating.
 By addressing most minor issues in real time, code reviews can focus on essential aspects.

 If they can author your architecture as executable code, architects stop being gatekeepers and start accelerating the entire team.